yahyakhaan/MindThrashing/README.md

 # MindThrashing
-Iterative and Recursive solution to score maximum points in a limited time in the MindThrashing game
+Iterative and Recursive solution to score maximum points in a limited time in the "Mind Thrashing" game

 # PROBLEM BACKGROUND